cc65/cc65/Contributing.md

   * Three blank lines between ```<sect>``` sections.
   * Two blank lines between ```<sect1>``` sections.
   * One blank line between other sections.

+# Library implementation rules

+* By default the toolchain must output a "standard" binary for the platform, no emulator formats, no extra headers used by tools.
+If the resulting binaries can not be run as is on emulators or eg flash cartridges, the process of converting them to something that can be used with these should be documented in the user manual.
+* Generally every function should live in a seperate source file - unless the functions are so closely related that splitting makes no sense.
+* Source files should not contain commented out code - if they do, there should be a comment that explains why that commented out code exists.

+# Makefile rules

+* Makefiles must generally work on both *nix (ba)sh and windows cmd.exe.
+* Makefiles must not use external tools that are not provided by the cc65 toolchain itself.

+The only exception to the above are actions that are exclusive to the github actions - those may rely on bash and/or linux tools.

 # Documentation rules